 Taxation of Foreign Employees of Offshore Operations

-In Luxembourg the taxation of individuals is based entirely on the concept of residence, regardless of nationality.
+The taxation of individuals in Luxembourg is based entirely on the concept of residence, regardless of nationality.
 See Domestic Personal Taxation for the general principles of individual taxation in Luxembourg, which also apply to the resident employees of non-resident entities.
-Generally, individuals are considered to be resident when they maintain a residence in Luxembourg with the intention of remaining other than temporarily.
+Generally, individuals are deemed resident when they maintain a residence in Luxembourg with the intention of remaining other than temporarily.
 A stay of six months is deemed to be residence.
-Most types of compensation and benefit paid to employees are taxable.
-Traditionally, there have been no special privileges or exemptions for expatriate workers, althoughan expatriate tax regime for highly skilled employees came into force on January 1, 2011.
-See Residence and Liability for Taxation for details of the newly-introduced expatriate tax regime.
+Most types of payment and benefit paid to employees are taxable.
+Generally there have been no special privileges or exemptions for expatriate workers, although an expatriate tax regime for highly skilled employees came into force on 1 January 2011.
+See Residence and Liability for Taxation for details of the newly introduced expatriate tax regime.

-- income from trade or business carried on in Luxembourg or arising there;
+- Income from trade or business carried on or arising in Luxembourg

 - Income from dependent services (i.e. employment income) performed or arising in Luxembourg

 - Pension income resulting from former activity in Luxembourg